Features

 Resources

-The “Resources” mode was added recently.
+The “Resources” calendar mode was added in version 2022.2384.
 It lets you add a resource calendar to your React application.
-This mode displays custom resources (people, rooms, locations, tools) as columns in the calendar.
+This mode displays custom resources (people, rooms, locations, tools) as columns in the scheduling calendar.
+To learn more about using the resource calendar in React, see the React Resource Calendar with Editable Columns (Open-Source) tutorial:

 We will switch the calendar to the week view using viewType